praxyfarhana/pigdice/README.md

 Praxy Abonyo Agufa

 ## Description
-This is an application for creating a game
+This is an application for a dice game where have included the use of constructors,prototypes and statements to see how the game is done

 ## Specifications
 The number to be filled in the roll dice should turn out to be 1 to 6.